 I also picked up two large baskets for the third shelf.
 One is empty now, and the other is holding stuff I need to sell.

 The next shelf holds some odds and ends like the kid’s Lessons for days they are home, parts to Baby Gear that I keep in a plastic box and my baby bag.
-I’m looking for something to hold papers, like these Poppin paper trays from Staples, so the kids can put their school work in them when they come home.
-That’s probably the next purchase.
+I’m looking for something to hold papers so the kids can put their school work in them when they come home.
+Maybe a paper tray.

 The top shelf isn’t as deep as the others.
 The bottom shelves are 20″ deep, but the top shelf is only 12″ deep.
 I’m going to get some flatter baskets or trays to put up there, and it will be odds and ends, like mittens, maybe a loose change jar.
 I’m not sure yet.

 I really love the rack of hooks.
-I hang my reusable shopping bags & umbrella on the first hook, and then each kid has their own coat hook.
+My reusable shopping bags & umbrella hang on the first hook, and then each kid has their own coat hook.
 I placed it 36″ from the floor, so the kids have no excuse not to hang their coats up.
 So far, it’s worked.

-I spent about $150 on this closet.
+I spent about $150 on this closet under the stairs project.
 Most of that was lumber & a quart of cabinet paint.
 I had all of the screws, anchors, and other supplies on hand already.